Minkowski spacetime: Raising and lowering of indices

 Linear functionals (1-forms) α, β and their sum σ and vectors u, v, w, in 3d Euclidean space.
 The number of (1-form) hyperplanes intersected by a vector equals the inner product.

 Technically, a non-degenerate bilinear form provides a map between a vector space and its dual; in this context, the map is between the tangent spaces of M and the cotangent spaces of M. At a point in M, the tangent and cotangent spaces are dual vector spaces (so the dimension of the cotangent space at an event is also 4).
-Just as an authentic inner product on a vector space with one argument fixed, by Riesz representation theorem, may be expressed as the action of a linear functional on the vector space, the same holds for the Minkowski inner product of Minkowski space.
+Just as an authentic inner product on a vector space with one argument fixed, by Riesz representation theorem, may be expressed as the action of a linear functional on the vector space, the same holds for the Minkowski inner product of Minkowski spacetime.

 Thus if v^{μ} are the components of a vector in tangent space, then η_{μν} v^{μ} = v_{ν} are the components of a vector in the cotangent space (a linear functional).
 Due to the identification of vectors in tangent spaces with vectors in M itself, this is mostly ignored, and vectors with lower indices are referred to as covariant vectors.
-In this latter interpretation, the covariant vectors are (almost always implicitly) identified with vectors (linear functionals) in the dual of Minkowski space.
+In this latter interpretation, the covariant vectors are (almost always implicitly) identified with vectors (linear functionals) in the dual of Minkowski spacetime.
 The ones with upper indices are contravariant vectors.
 In the same fashion, the inverse of the map from tangent to cotangent spaces, explicitly given by the inverse of η in matrix representation, can be used to define raising of an index.
 The components of this inverse are denoted η^{μν}.
 It happens that η^{μν} = η_{μν}.
 These maps between a vector space and its dual can be denoted η^{♭} (eta-flat) and η^{♯} (eta-sharp) by the musical analogy.